-12. The Task Force is expected to outline its plan (including any steps, deliverables and expected timelines) for presentation to the March meeting of IWG on ITS/AD.
+12. The Task Force is expected to outline its plan (including any steps, deliverables and expected timelines) for presentation to the March 2017 meeting of IWG on ITS/AD.

 13. The Task Force is expected to deliver documentation to the IWG on ITS/AD, detailing its recommendations or provisions on cyber security, Over-The-Air updates and data protection within a year from its first meeting.
+This shall be in time for the IWG on ITS/AD on the (date to be confirmed – probably Jan 2018).

+14. The Task Force shall make a recommendation on whether it should continue after its first full year and present this to the IWG on ITS/AD on the (date to be confirmed – probably Jan 2018).